fabrimontenegro/shortcuts4web/README.md

 ```

+This simple example will bind the Ctrl + Shift + "H" shortcut to click on the button action.

-The library is well documented and has three examples that you can use to learn how to use it.
+The library is well documented on its wiki and has three examples that you can use to learn how to use it.

 ## Modify and recomplile the library